SocAIty/socaity/README.md

 <p align="center">
   <img align="center" src="docs/socaity_icon.png" height="200" />
 </p>
-  <h2 align="center" style="margin-top:-10px">Your model zoo and SDK for generative AI. </h2>
+  <h2 align="center" style="margin-top:-10px">Your SDK and model zoo for generative AI. </h2>

 The SDK provides generative models and AI tools across all domains including text, audio, and image.
 Think of it as open-CV for generative AI.
-It allows you to run the models as simple python functions either locally, on your own servers, or on Socaity's servers, with all complex backend operations handled automatically.
+It allows you to run the models as simple python functions either locally, on your own servers, on SocAIty's servers, or on a hybrid setup.
+All complex backend operations handled automatically.

 Run models (and services) as if they were python functions:
 - deployed on your localhost / your own server